tsbertalan/TextToSpeechLocal/TextToSpeechLocal.md

     - plus maybe 10MB per sentence when they're sitting in the the TTS queue
     - plus about 1MB per sentence when they're sitting in the speaker queue
 - [ ] Worse, sometimes the sentence is too long for the TacoTron, and it starts outputing gibberish.
 Do smaller chunks.
-- [ ] Make a playhead UI.
+- [ ] Improve the playhead UI.
+    - [x] Don't just discard converted audio--let the user go back to previous chunks with the playhead.
-    - [ ] Add play/pause buttons.
+    - [ ] Add pause buttons, not just stop-all.
     - [ ] Indicate how much of the text is converted to audio with some kind of "buffering" playhead indicator.
-    - [ ] Don't just discard converted audio--let the user go back to previous chunks with the playhead.
+    - [ ] Maybe instead of buttons for TTS'd sentences, have a text canvas with clickable regions.
+Much easier to scan visually.
 - [ ] Use a prettier UI style.
 - [ ] Make the UI at least somewhat rescalable.
 - [ ] Add a checkbox to enable pausing autoscrolling of the log (or just drop the log if the UI is informative enough).